StefanKert/HTL2017/README.md

-# Rota Codingriddle - HTL 2017

-This website provides information for the riddles that should be solved during Jobinformation-day at the _HTL_.
-You can fork this repository and provide the solution through a pull request!
+This website provides information for the riddles that should be solved during Infoday 2017 at the _HTL_.
+You can fork this repository and provide the solution through a pull request, or you can discuss the solution with us directly!
 You can provide the solution either in pseudo code or in a language of your choice.

-## We are looking forward to receive your solutions!!
+## We are looking forward to receive your solutions and to talk to you!!

 # Riddle 1 - Crazy Counter